|The Scottish Railway

 The construction dates of the wagons range from 1862 to 1963.
 Designs show 100 years of progress, from solid wooden buffers to self contained hydraulics, from no brake to air brake, from grease axleboxes to roller bearings.
 And yet throughout the period, the wagons remain small, to fit the railway infrastructure, and by the 1960's were competing for traffic with large articulated lorries!

-When you visit Bo'ness, don't miss the Museum of Scottish Railways which offers a unique exploration of 100 years of railways and is open every day from 2 April to 30 September and Bo'ness & Kinneil Railway operating days in October.
+When you visit Bo'ness, don't miss the Museum of Scottish Railways which offers a unique exploration of 100 years of railways and is open every day from 25 March to 30 October (11.00 - 16.30).
 And you can touch if you like!

 Further details of the exhibits can be found on the Scottish Railway Preservation Society Collections Website.